emreerkaslan/AdresVer/README.md

 AdresVer is a community website project designed in SWE573 course of Bogazici University under the supervision of Prof. Dr. Suzan Uskudarli.

 <h1>Detailed Information</h1>
-Check out wiki page of the project.
+Check out <a href="https://github.com/emreerkaslan/AdresVer/wiki"> wiki </a> page of the project.